Sacrament of Baptism

 A Communal Sacrament

 The Catechism of the Catholic Church (2nd ed.) reminds us that “Baptism incorporates us into the Church” and “makes us members of the Body of Christ” (No. 1267).
 The following is our baptism schedule:

 - 2nd and 4th Sundays of the month.

 Baptism arrangements for dates and times are made through the parish office and should be made well in advance.
 Godparents (Sponsors) for Baptism (and Sponsors for Confirmation) must supply a Sponsor certificate, also called a Letter of Eligibility, from the parish that they currently belong to and attend Mass on a regular basis.
-Please contact the parish office (during the hours listed on the “Contact Us” page) for additional information and requirements needed prior to scheduling a date.
+Please contact the parish office for additional information and requirements needed prior to scheduling a date.
+The hours of the parish office can be found on the “Contact Us” page (via the “About Us” scroll-down menu, at the top of each webpage).

 Preparation for the Sacrament

 - As the first in the Catholic Church’s three Sacraments of Initiation, Baptism is a time of special joy and blessing for each family.
 In seeking baptism for their child, parents make a public promise to journey with them, to be their first teachers in the faith, and to offer a guiding hand.
 During the Rite of Baptism, a child will be welcomed into our parish family and the universal Church.
 As members of the Church, we are all connected to each other, and therefore our parish community is committed to partner with the family in nurturing the faith of a child.
 We provide families with the resources, guidance, and Sacramental preparation needed to continue to raise your child in the Catholic Faith.

 - The first step in arranging a baptism is to be sure the parent(s) are registered parishioners.

 Baptism Preparation Class

 To help understand the full meaning of baptizing a child in the Catholic faith, all first-time parents are required to attend a baptismal preparation class.
 Registration is required and both parents are expected to attend.

 The Role and Responsibility of Godparents (Sponsors)